 - 1. Be safe Make choices that help yourself and others stay safe and use equipment properly - 2.
-Be respectful- To self, staff members, other campers, visitors, the environment, and camp supplies - 3.
-Have fun Try new things and participate in with your group in activities
+Be kind To self, staff members, other campers, visitors, the environment, and camp supplies - 3.
+Have fun Try new things and participate in activities with your group